TodoWorld/bazzite-ai/README.md

 bluebuild build
 ```

-This will create a local container image `localhost/bazzite-gdx-rocm:latest` that includes:
+This will create a local container image `localhost/bazzite-ai:latest` that includes:
-- Downgraded kernel to 6.13.7-107 (ROCm compatible)
 - Build tools needed for kernel modules

 ## Installation